IQSS/dataverse/doc/release-notes/8424-signposting.md

 # Signposting for Dataverse

-This release adds [Signposting](https://signposting.org/) support to Dataverse to improve machine disoverability of datasets and files.
+This release adds [Signposting](https://signposting.org/) support to Dataverse to improve machine discoverability of datasets and files.

+New Database options:

+- :SignpostingMaxAuthors
+- :SignpostingMaxItems